DE — DE 2026 Guide

 + Cybersecurity Analyst apprenticeships in Delaware typically last 1-2 years, combining paid on-the-job training with classroom instruction — you earn while you learn.

-+ Cybersecurity Analyst apprentices in Delaware graduate with zero student debt — all training is paid, and many programs include benefits from day one.
++ Cybersecurity Analyst apprentices in Delaware graduate with no formal college debt (apprentices may still carry tool/equipment costs and program fees) — all training is paid, and many programs include benefits from day one.

 + Adults switching careers regularly enter cybersecurity analyst apprenticeships in Delaware — there is no age cap, and employers value the maturity and reliability that career changers bring.